Martín Guzmán

 Martín Maximiliano Guzmán (born 12 October 1982) is an Argentine economist, who served as Minister of Economy in the cabinet of President Alberto Fernández from December 2019 to July 2022.

 Early life and education

-Martín Maximiliano Guzmán was born on 12 October 1982 in La Plata, Buenos Aires Province.
+Guzmán was born in 1982 in La Plata, Buenos Aires Province.
 Guzmán studied at the National University of La Plata, where he graduated with a degree of Licenciate in Economics in 2005, then going on to receive a Master of Science in Economics in 2007.
-In 2013 he earned a doctorate on Economics from Brown University.
+In 2013 he earned a doctorate on Economics from Brown University, where he was supervised by Peter Howitt.
 His theoretical influences include Carlos Daniel Heymann and Joseph Stiglitz.

 Academics

+From 2017 to 2022, Guzmán was an associate professor at University of Buenos Aires.
 At the Columbia Business School, Guzmán is an Associate Research Scholar at the Economics Division, director of Columbia University Initiative for Policy Dialogue's Debt Restructuring Program and editor-in-chief of the Journal of Globalization and Development, specializing on the fields of public debt, international macroeconomics and monetary economics.

 On 27 November 2021, Pope Francis named Guzmán a numbered member of the Pontifical Academy of Social Sciences.